kedzior-io/astro-cqrs/README.md

 - `Wolverine` - it covers a lot more that I need, it uses a lot of dependencies, has an odd way to setup query handler.
 - `FastEndpoints` - its command bus is amazing but the whole library enforces REPR Design Pattern (Request-Endpoint-Response) which I'm not a big fan of.
 It also doesn't work for Azure Functions or Blazor.

-I decided to borrow the best features from existing frameworks to create a setup-free, in-process messaging mechanism.
-This mechanism easily integrates with Minimal API, Azure Functions, Blazor, MVC, or Console apps.
-At the same time, it remains independent, reusable, and testable.
+I decided to borrow the best features from existing frameworks to create an in-process messaging mechanism that features:

+- Easy setup
+- Decoupled and reusable handlers
+- Enforced consistency
+- Built-in validation
+- Out-of-the-box compatibility with multiple project types (including Minimal API, Azure Functions, Console, MVC, Blazor)
+- Unit testability

 It can be seen in production here: [Salarioo.com](https://salarioo.com)